kevinsogo/compgen/docs_src/preparation.md

 The files generated in `kgkompiled` may be too big for your tastes.
 To make them smaller, there are two (evil) options accepted by `kg kompile` that can reduce the file sizes a bit:

 1. `-S`.
 Attempts to reduce the indentation level; this saves several spaces.
-Beware, it may break some programs, particularly those with inconsistent indenting.
+Beware, it may break some programs, particularly those with inconsistent indentation.
 I suggest keeping everything to 4 spaces.

 2. `-C`.
 A very evil option.
 See for yourself! :D